sass/sass/spec/statement.md

 [LineBreak]: #whitespace
 [IndentCharacter]: #whitespace

-The [IndentCharacter] must be the [Document indentation character].
+The [IndentCharacter] must be the [document indentation character].

-[Document indentation character]: #document-indentation-character
+[document indentation character]: #document-indentation-character

 `Current` is the [current indentation level] for a document.
 After consuming an `IndentSame`, `IndentLess`, or `IndentMore` production, the [current indentation